serdeliuk/G531GT-hackint0sh/README.md

 done
 ```

-### The resulting DSDT.dsl will have some errors inside, fist lines simillar to the following ones should be removed from DSDT.dsl
+### The resulting DSDT.dsl will have some errors inside, fist lines simillar to the following ones which should be removed from DSDT.dsl
 ```
 Firmware Error (ACPI): Could not resolve symbol [^PCI0.LPCB.EC0.ACNG], AE_NOT_FOUND (20191018/dswload-496) Firmware Error (ACPI): Could not resolve symbol [^^PEG0.PEGP.NLIM], AE_NOT_FOUND (20191018/dswload-496)